 There is also a garden view, which would have been lovely too.

 The one downside to staying at the Beach Club for those used to full balconies at Disney Deluxe resorts is that many of the balconies are either small or just juliette balconies so you can’t walk out on them or fit a chair to sit down.

 This is a huge factor for some people who really enjoy sitting on the balcony.

 There are rooms with full balconies, but you would need to send in a request to have one and also there are no guarantees.

 Beach Club Stormalong Bay Pool Review

-Made up of three sections, the Beach Club’s pool is hands down the best on Disney property for most families.
+Made up of three sections, the Beach Club’s pool is hands down the best pool on Disney property for most families.

 You’ve got the main section, which the slide enters into, which also has some water volleyball nets.